sorooshm78/srs/README.md

 # Session Recording Server
 The Session Recording Server (SRS) is a robust and flexible solution designed to capture and manage session data, particularly for SIP (Session Initiation Protocol) communications.
-Whether you're operating a VoIP service, a call center, or any application that relies on SIP*based communications, the SRS provides essential tools to record, store, and manage both the metadata and audio streams of your sessions.
+Whether you're operating a VoIP service, a call center, or any application that relies on SIP-based communications, the SRS provides essential tools to record, store, and manage both the metadata and audio streams of your sessions.

 ## Config
 You can modify the SRS settings.